MickeyKay/better-font-awesome-library/README.md

 ## Features ##
 * Automatically fetches the most recent available version of Font Awesome, meaning you no longer need to manually update the version included in your theme/plugin.
 * Generates an easy-to-use [PHP object](#the-better-font-awesome-library-object) that contains all relevant info for the version of Font Awesome you're using, including: version, stylesheet URL, array of available icons, and prefix used (`icon` or `fa`).
-* CDN speeds - Font Awesome CSS is pulled from [jsDelivr CDN](http://www.jsdelivr.com/#!fontawesome).
+* CDN speeds - Font Awesome CSS is pulled from the super-fast and reliable [jsDelivr CDN](http://www.jsdelivr.com/#!fontawesome).
 * Includes optional TinyMCE plugin with drop-down shortcode generator.
 * Includes a local copy of Font Awesome to use as a fallback in case the remote fetch fails (or you can specify your own with the [`bfa_fallback_directory_path`](https://github.com/MickeyKay/better-font-awesome-library#bfa_fallback_directory_path) filter).
 * Utilizes transients to optimize for speed and performance.